arege1729/HypothyroidProject/README.md

 CRISP-DS has the following steps with their respective courts:

-1 - Business Question
+### 1 - Business Question

-Build a model that determines whether or not the patient's symptoms indicate that the patient has hypothyroid.
+Build a model that determines whether or not the patient's symptoms indicate that the patient has hypothyroid.This prediction will help assist in analysing and diagnosing future thyroid patients.

-2- Understanding the Business
+### 2- Understanding the Business

-This prediction will help assist in diagnosing future thyroid patients.

-3 - Data Collection
+### 3 - Data Collection

-0.0 - IMPORTS
+#### 0.0 - IMPORTS
 0.1 - Helper Function

 0.2 - Loading Data

-4 - Data Cleaning
+### 4 - Data Cleaning

-1.0 - DESCRIPTION OF DATA
+#### 1.0 - DESCRIPTION OF DATA

 1.1 - Rename Columns